West Coast Computer Faire: History

-The first fair took place on April 16–17, 1977, in San Francisco Civic Auditorium, and saw the debut of the Commodore PET, presented by Chuck Peddle, and the Apple II, presented by then-22-year-old Steve Jobs and 26-year-old Steve Wozniak.
-At the exhibition, Jobs introduced the Apple II to Japanese textile maker Toshio Mizushima, who became the first authorized Apple dealer in Japan.

-Other visitors included Tomio Gotō who developed the TK-80 and PC-8001, and Kazuhiko Nishi who produced the MSX.
+The first fair took place on April 15–17, 1977, in San Francisco Civic Auditorium, and saw the debut of the Commodore PET, presented by Chuck Peddle, and the Apple II, presented by 22-year-old Steve Jobs and 26-year-old Steve Wozniak.
+At the exhibition, Jobs introduced the Apple II to Japanese textile maker Toshio Mizushima, who became the first authorized Apple dealer in Japan.Other visitors included Tomio Gotō who developed the TK-80 and PC-8001, and Kazuhiko Nishi who produced the MSX.
 There were about 180 exhibitors, among them Intel, MITS, and Digital Research.

 When the first fair opened, almost twice as many people arrived as Warren anticipated, and thousands of people were waiting to get into the auditorium.
 More than 12,000 people visited the fair.

-The 2nd West Coast Computer Faire was held March 3–5, 1978, at what was then the San Jose Convention Center (now Parkside Hall).
+The 2nd West Coast Computer Faire was held March 3–5, 1978, at what was then the San Jose Convention Center.
 This event had the first-ever microcomputer chess tournament, won by Sargon.

 The 3rd West Coast Computer Faire was held on November 3–5, 1978, at the Los Angeles Convention Center.

 The 4th West Coast Computer Faire returned to San Francisco in May 1979 at Brooks Hall and Civic Auditorium.
 Dan Bricklin demonstrated VisiCalc, the first spreadsheet program for personal computers.

 At the 5th West Coast Computer Faire, held in March 1980, Microsoft announced their first hardware product, the Z-80 SoftCard, which gave the Apple II CP/M capabilities.

 The 6th West Coast Computer Faire was held on April 3–5, 1981, notable for being the venue where Adam Osborne introduced the Osborne 1.

 The 7th West Coast Computer Faire saw the introduction of the 5 MB Winchester disk drive for IBM PCs by Davong Systems.
 It was held on March 19–21, 1982, in San Francisco.
 That year's conference also featured a Saturday breakout session, titled "THE IBM PERSONAL COMPUTER", with eight talks delivered in a three-hour period.
 One of these was (as listed in the program):